If you are about to start a new project using a cross-platform development tool and you are thinking about Kotlin Native vs Flutter.

 Flutter also supports Firebase API’s.

 Many companies started using Flutter SDK like Alibaba.

-Flutter still lacks huge developer community as compared to Kotlin.
+Flutter still lacks a huge developer community as compared to Kotlin.

-- Apps developed using Flutter compiles down into Native code for both platforms (iOS and Android).
+- Apps developed using Flutter compiles down into the Native code for both platforms (iOS and Android).

 Fast Development with Hot Reload